 - Porland’s decision to take Sam Bowie instead of Michael Jordan in 1984.
 Bowie produced 187 fewer win shares than His Airness.

 - Detroit’s decision to take Darko Milicic over Carmelo Anthony in 2003.
 Milicic produced 77 fewer win shares than Anthony has.
 Assuming Anthony stays productive through the remainder of his current contract, the difference should approach 110 win shares.
-[As an update, the differential through the end of the 2016-17 season has reached 90.]
+[As an update, the differential through the end of the 2017-18 season should exceed 93.]

 TED STEPIEN – THE CRITICISM